openbmc/docs/contributing.md

 where 'gerrit' is the name of the remote added with the git remote add command:

   `git push gerrit HEAD:refs/for/master`

+Gerrit will assign a "change id" to your commit (which is different from the git commit id) and will show you the URL link to your review.
+You can also find your reviews from Gerrit's search bar or menu.

+Adding reviewers.
+You'll probably need to invite folks to your review.
+Each OpenBMC repository has a `MAINTAINERS` file which lists required reviewers who are subject matter experts.
+Those reviewers will add additional reviewers as appropriate.
+To add reviewers from the Gerrit web page, click the "add reviewers" icon by the list of reviewers.

+About maintainers.
+Each repository is governed by a small group of maintainer who are responsible leaders with expertise in that area and are responsible for maintaining the quality of the code.
+You'll need a maintainer to approve your code.

+You are expected to respond to all comments.
+And remember to use the "reply" button to publish your replies for others to see.

+The review results in the proposed change being accepted, rejected for rework, or abandoned.
+To re-work your change, simply `git add` your changes as usual and use the `git commit --amend` command.
+Using the `--amend` flag replaces your old commit with a new one (different git commmit id), but Gerrit handles the update as a new patch of the same review.

 Avoid references to non-public resources